 5. Lat Pull Down (Behind the Head)

 Doing a lat pull down behind your head, as illustrated in the photo on the right, places excess stress on your shoulders, neck, and spine.
 I strongly advise that you do not do this exercise this way.
-The lat pull down behind the head is one of a number of osteoporosis exercise contraindications and is one of those exercises to avoid with osteoporosis.
+The lat pull down behind the head is one of a number of osteoporosis exercise contraindications and is one of those osteoporosis exercises to avoid.

 A lat pull down, when done correctly, is an excellent exercise.
 The following are some simple instructions to follow for good “lat pull down” form.